Restorative discipline pt. 2: Steps for implementing restorative discipline in your school

 Step 2: Gather Insights into Student Experiences

-Capture student perspectives through surveys and lessons so that you can understand student experiences, challenges, school culture, and all things social media & tech, which has a profound influence on student well-being. #WinAtSocial Insights is an example of software that can provide this invaluable trend data to inform teaching as well as school policies and communications.
+Capture student perspectives through surveys and lessons so that you can understand student experiences, challenges, school culture, and all things social media & tech, which have a profound influence on student well-being.
+The more you run #WinAtSocial Lessons, the more real-time student data you collect through #WinAtSocial Insights, which provides this invaluable trend data to inform teaching as well as school policies and communications.

 Step 3: Set Goals With Students